-We are a party to Collateral Assignment Split-Dollar Insurance Agreements with the Molina Siblings Trust.
+Since 1997, we were a party to Collateral Assignment Split-Dollar Insurance Agreements with the Molina Siblings Trust.
 We agreed to make premium payments towards the life insurance policies held by the Molina Siblings Trust on the life of Mary R. Molina, a former employee and director and a current stockholder, in exchange for services from Mrs. Molina when she served on our board of directors and was the director of our Child Health and Disability Prevention Department.
-The aggregate cash surrender value of the policies as of December 31, 2002 was \$1,237,306.
-We are not an insured under the policies, but are entitled to receive repayment of all premium advances from the Molina Siblings Trust upon the earlier of Mrs. Molina's death or cancellation of the policies.
-Advances during December 31, 2002 were \$653,000.
-Receivables at December 31, 2002 were discounted based on Mrs. Molina's remaining actuarial life using discount rates commensurate with instruments of similar terms and risk characteristics (4% for 2002).
-Such receivables totaled \$1,496,000 at December 31, 2002, and are secured by the cash surrender values of the policies.
+The aggregate cash surrender value of the policies as of December 31, 2003 was \$1,802,000.
+We were not an insured under the policies, but were entitled to receive repayment of all premium advances from the Molina Siblings Trust upon the earlier of Mrs. Molina's death or cancellation of the policies.
+Advances during 2003 were \$973,000.
+The amount receivable at December 31, 2003 was discounted based on Mrs. Molina's remaining actuarial life using discount rates commensurate with instruments of similar terms and risk characteristics (4% for 2003 and 2002).
+This receivable totaled \$2,188,000 at December 31, 2003, and was secured by the cash surrender values of the policies.
+On March 2, 2004 the Molina Siblings Trust made early repayment of the amounts we had advanced to the Trust, thereby terminating the Collateral Assignment Split-Dollar Insurance Agreements.